|

 -

-The language of the report reinforces
+the language of the report reinforces

 the outdated psychoanalytic "medical model" of mental

-illness, which implies that psychological disturbances are a
+illness.
+This model proposes that psychological disturbances are a

 personal